|

 By

 now the officials and the crowd had left.
-The voice of a cynic was
+Then the voice of a cynic was

 Perhaps he was not being serious, but it will probably